datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 > ## Challenge - Counting
 > Count the number of missing values per column.
 Hint: The method .count() gives you
 > the number of non-NA observations per column.
+Try looking to the .isnull() method.
 {: .challenge}

 ## Recap